Ariel Winter: Instagram Photos & Twitter ‘Fake Friends’ Shout-Out

 The Inquisitr also recently reported on Ariel Winter’s recent tattoo outing, wherein the Modern Family ingenue got some matching ink with her older sister, fellow actress Shanelle Workman-Gray, 38.
 The pair then shared proof of their identical tattoos on Snapchat and Instagram, with Winter praising her sibling for her body-inking solidarity.

 Ariel had earlier sported numerous fake tattoos (in addition to her many real body decorations) for the filming of Dog Years, her upcoming movie alongside veteran actor Burt Reynolds.
-Dog Years, written and directed by Adam Rifkin, is expected to be released in theaters sometime next year — the film wrapped shooting this summer.
+Dog Years, written and directed by Adam Rifkin, is expected to be released in theaters sometime this year — the film wrapped shooting last summer.

 Check out Ariel Winter’s Instagram right here.